-Members of the Drury community are committed to maintain high ethical standards.
+As members of an academic community, faculty and students are committed to maintaining high ethical standards.
 Academic misconduct undermines the educational goals of the university and is a serious offense.
-Members of the Drury community are required to act honestly and with integrity in their academic pursuits.
+Students and faculty are required to act honestly and with integrity in their academic pursuits.

-- Copying from another student’s exam and/or work of any nature
+- Copying from another student’s exam and/or work of any nature.

-- Allowing one student to copy from another’s exam
+- Allowing one student to copy from another’s exam.

-- Using unauthorized aids (such as formulas, a computer, calculator or other unauthorized materials and/or devices) for an in-class exam, take-home exam or other work
+- Using unauthorized aids (such as formulas, a computer, calculator or other unauthorized materials and/or devices) for an in-class exam, take-home exam or other work.

-- Obtaining and/or using unauthorized material, such as a copy of an exam before it is given
+- Obtaining and/or using unauthorized material, such as a copy of an exam before it is given.

-- Giving or receiving answers by use of signals during an exam
+- Giving or receiving answers by use of signals during an exam.

-- Having someone else take your exam
+- Having someone else take your exam.

-- Altering answers on a score test and submitting it for a re-grade
+- Altering answers on a score test and submitting it for a re-grade.

-- Destroying, damaging or stealing another student’s work
+- Destroying, damaging or stealing another student’s work.

 Plagiarism is a particular kind of academic misconduct in that one person takes another person’s ideas, words or images and falsely presents them as his or her own.
 If a student submits any work that is not entirely his or her own, the student is plagiarizing.

-- Directly quoting the words of others, published or not, without properly using quotation marks or indented format to identify them
+- Directly quoting the words of others, published or not, without properly using quotation marks or indented format to identify them.

-- Using sources without proper citations
+- Using sources without proper citations.

-- Paraphrasing materials or ideas of others without properly crediting the sources
+- Paraphrasing materials or ideas of others without properly crediting the sources.

-- Submitting purchased (or otherwise acquired) papers as your own work
+- Submitting purchased (or otherwise acquired) papers as your own work.

-- Submitting for a grade a paper or project that has already received a grade in another course
+Submitting for a grade a paper or project that has already received a grade in another course.

 Students who are in any doubt about the proper forms of citation and attribution of authorities and sources are expected to discuss the matter in advance with the faculty members for whom they are preparing assignments.
 Lack of intent does not excuse academic misconduct.

 The faculty member is encouraged to keep in mind the seriousness of academic dishonesty and its relationship to the entire academic community and its intentions.
-The faculty member will make the initial judgment regarding the appropriate penalty for academic dishonesty within the following guidelines: requiring that the assignments in which the offense occurred be redone; failure on the assignment in which the offense occurred; lowing of course grade; failure in the course; and other actions as the faculty member deems appropriate to a particular case.
+The faculty member will make the initial judgment regarding the appropriate penalty for academic dishonesty within the following guidelines: requiring that the assignments in which the offense occurred be redone; failure on the assignment in which the offense occurred; lowering of course grade; failure in the course; and other actions as the faculty member deems appropriate to a particular case.